mdjarrel/lumaupdate/README.md

 Originally from [Hamcha's wiki](https://github.com/Hamcha/lumaupdate/wiki):

-For SigHax Users:
+For SigHax Users
 1. Install Luma Updater's CIA then launch it.

-## To possibly work on:
+## To possibly work on
 * Backing up CTRNAND's boot.firm.
 * Restoring boot.firm on CTRNAND.
 * Allowing app to properly boot to allow people to restore any backups.